-This policy provides liability protection for personal, rented, and leased vehicles that a tech company uses for business purposes.
+This policy provides liability protection for personal, rented, and leased vehicles that a company or freelancer uses for business purposes.

 State laws require commercial auto insurance for business-owned vehicles – but small tech companies often rely on vehicles they don't own.
 If your business uses personal, rented, or leased vehicles, hired and non-owned auto insurance (HNOA) can help.